josuecaztro/portfolio-pg/README.md

-# My Portfolio Page
+# Josue's Portfolio Page

 A personal portfolio built with **React** to showcase my projects, resume, and skillsets.
-This site provides an engaging way to explore my work, skills, and connect with me.
+My goal is to provide an engaging way to explore my work and connect with me.

 🛠️ Technologies Used: <code>React</code> <code>JavaScript</code> <code>CSS</code> <code>GitHub Pages</code>